yenchiah/geo-heatmap/README.md

 });
 ```

-Third, to create the heatmap, pass in the DOM container id and the following settings to create a heatmap with single color scale:
+Third, to create the heatmap, pass in the DOM container id and the following settings to create a heatmap with a single color scale:
 ```JavaScript
 function init(data) {
   var settings = {